orinayo/github-repo-layout/README.md

 Clone the repo and run with live-server or serve

 ## Possible improvements
+Minify CSS and JavaScript.
 Tooltip on hover of notification and avatar.
 Set status modal